 Day 1 Takes you north passed Stirling castle, and then west to Scotland's first National Park around Loch Lomond, and the bonny banks".
 You will travel through the impressive mountains of the West Highlands through the magnificent white-washed 18th Century town of Inveraray, home to the Campbell Clan and the Duke of Argyll.
 The afternoon will be spent in the heart of Argyll exploring the area close to the ancient Kingdom of Dalriada before arriving in bustling town of Oban, the gateway to the islands, for your 2 night stay.

-Day 5 You will be collected from your accommodation and travel south through the Cuillin Hills and back over to the mainland.
-You will stop to visit the famous stronghold Eilean Donan Castle, used in the film "Highlander", set at the junction of 3 lochs as protection against Viking raiders, before travelling east for stunning views over Loch Duich and the 5 Sisters of Kintail.
-On to Loch Ness for lunch and the possibility of spotting "Nessie".
+Day 5 You will be collected from your accommodation for the short drive to the famous stronghold of Eilean Donan Castle, used in the film "Highlander", set at the junction of 3 lochs as protection against Viking raiders.
+Then you travel east taking in the stunning views over Loch Duich and the 5 Sisters of Kintail.
+Continue on to Loch Ness for lunch and the possibility of spotting "Nessie".